cabal-club/cable/readme.md

 The following data types are used:
 - `u8`: a single unsigned byte
 - `u8[N]`: a sequence of exactly `N` unsigned bytes
-- `varint`: a variable-length unsigned integer. cable uses protobuf-style [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).
-(For an example implementation of varint encoding/decoding, see the [nodejs varint package](https://www.npmjs.com/package/varint).)
+- `varint`: a variable-length unsigned integer. cable uses Protocol Buffer-style [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).
+(For an example implementation of varint encoding/decoding, see the [NodeJS varint package](https://www.npmjs.com/package/varint).)

 ### 5.2 Message Header